kailash-manasarovar/statement/docs/timeline/2026/february.md

 - They're behind everything aren't they, every tiny evil machination, and all the giant ones too.
 - I'm 100% clear on this, the clarity has been a miracle of healing.
 - I pray God can forgive them.
 I'm absolutely sure He's not going to let them off.
+- I'd have survived that dinner then, perhaps that's the WHOLE POINT OF THE MEME!
+Hooray!!